cslarsen/csl.name/_drafts/continuations.md

     (unless #t (wipe-root))

-Running the above code in [chibi](Chibi Scheme) will not call `wipe-root` and, hence, not print anything.
+Running the above code in [Chibi](chibi) will not call `wipe-root`, and therefore not print anything.

 Note that some people dislike macros, because it can obscure the exact behaviour of your program.
 For example, things that look like functions may